department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Research/2024-01-military-info-enhancement-mvp/research-plan.md

 ### Research sessions

 * Planned dates of research
-	* **Monday, March 19th -  Wednesday, March 21st** (we are aware the 19th is a federal holiday but we would still like to start research on that day)
+	* **Monday, February 19th -  Wednesday, February 21st** (we are aware the 19th is a federal holiday but we would still like to start research on that day)
-	* Thursday, March 22nd can be a back-up day if we have cancelations and need to make up those numbers
+	* Thursday, February 22nd can be a back-up day if we have cancelations and need to make up those numbers

 ### Length of sessions